AriadnaOR97/TFG-Automatic-Assessment/Features extracted/README.md

 +---------------+-------+	* Note that the last exercise increase the tens
 | 007Y.wav	|   L	|
 +---------------+-------+	So, for example, the file 0053.wav is the exercise
-				nº 18 played by an expert.
+				nÂº 18 played by an expert.
 _____________________________________________________________________________________
 CONTENT OF EACH FILE
 _____________________________________________________________________________________